marionwalton/media-and-society/definitions.md

 ## Post-structuralist
 Post-structuralism is a philosophical approach to discourse and representation, which argues that language is not directly connected to a “reality” outside of language and which challenges binary oppositions (man/woman,rational/emotional).
 Post-structuralism approaches language as a set of inter-related and shifting significations, which derive their meaning from the fluid and changing relationships shaping social reality.

+## Postfeminism
+Postfeminism emerged as a response to second wave feminism, when advances in women's equality shifted the focus to individual choice, empowerment (especially through consumption), sexual agency and away from collective political action.

 ## Public
 Traditionally scholars have talked about "the public", which includes all members of a community such as a nation, city or region, and their legal and political institutions of government.